-Wednesday November 8 Close of Early Entries.
-Preliminary start order assigned.
-Friday November 17 19:00h - 21:00h Registration at Rally HQ (Bear's Claw Inn, main dining area) in Cache Creek.
-Tech Inspection at Rally HQ.
-20:00h - 22:00h Novice Workshop at Rally HQ (Bear's Claw Inn Conference Room Upstairs) in Cache Creek.
+- 19:00h 21:00h Registration at Rally HQ (Bear's Claw Inn, main dining area) in Cache Creek.
+Tech Inspection at Rally HQ. - 20:00h 22:00h Novice Workshop at Rally HQ (Bear's Claw Inn Conference Room Upstairs) in Cache Creek.
 This will be a classroom session.
 This workshop is based on the WCRA Novice Workshop Series.
 All novices are highly encouraged to attend this workshop.
-Winter Timing and winter driving tips will be covered.
-21:30 h Final start order posted, based on current paid entries.
-Any entries received after this time, or without payment yet confirmed, will start at the end of the field.
+Winter Timing and winter driving tips will be covered. - 21:30 h Final start order posted, based on current paid entries.
+Any entries received after this time, or without payment yet completed, will start at the end of the field.

-Saturday November 18
+Saturday November 17

-07:30h - 09:30h Late Registration and Buffet Breakfast at Rally HQ.
-Tech Inspection at Rally HQ

-10:00h Novice Driver's Meeting

-10:30h Driver's Meeting

-11:01h First Car Out

-20:30h End of Day 1, Boston Pizza, Williams Lake
+07:30h - 09:30h Late Registration and Buffet Breakfast at Rally HQ, Tech Inspection at Rally HQ 10:00h Novice Driver's Meeting 10:30h Driver's Meeting 11:01h First Car Out 20:30h End of Day 1, Wells Grey Inn, Clearwater

-Sunday November 19

-08:00h Driver's Meeting at Denny's, Williams Lake

-08:30h First Car Out

-15:00h End of Day 2 at Bear's Claw Inn, Cache Creek.